kunalrye/financialsummary/README.md

 # financialsummary
 A Rice University D2K Lab Project

+## Midterm Code Review Notes
+If running code from an IDE, ensure that the run configuration has set the working directory to be the root of the project.
+All paths in the code are specified from the project root.

 # About:
 financialsummary is a repo dedicated to identification of key information in quarterly reports.
 Specifically, financialsummary analyzes 10-Q reports from various companies in the Information Technology sector,